ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Introduction

-\am{The scalability challenge is particularly acute in healthcare, where Electronic Health Records (EHRs) contain vast amounts of patient information.
-For instance, the French National Health Database~\cite{SNDS} holds decades of health data on citizens, encompassing records of drug purchases, medical diagnoses, and hospital treatments.} Such data have the potential to advance healthcare by enabling a better understanding of treatment practices and patient outcomes.
-As an example, by reconstructing and visualizing temporal event sequences from drug purchase records, the examination of patients' treatment journeys over time is facilitated.
+For instance, the SNDS (the French national health database \cite{SNDS}) holds decades of health data on all the French citizens, encompassing records of drug purchases, medical diagnoses, and hospital treatments.
+Exploring such data has the potential to advance healthcare by enabling a better understanding of treatment practices and patient outcomes.
 This approach aligns with the goal of medical professionals to assess whether patients' treatments adhere to national guidelines and, if deviations occur, to understand the reasons.
-This is key to providing patients with the highest quality of care through evidence-based and safe recommendations.
-Yet, the volume of such datasets necessitates innovative visualization approaches capable of handling large-scale medical data while preserving analytical efficiency and usability.
-In this context, we developed ParcoursVis (\autoref{fig:mainView}), a PVA tool created in collaboration with medical institutions to visualize patient care pathways derived from EHRs.
+This is key to providing patients with the highest quality of care through evidence-based medicine and verified recommendations.
+Yet, the volume of such datasets necessitates innovative visualization approaches capable of handling large medical data while preserving efficiency and usability.

-Existing work has laid a foundation for similar visualization tools aimed at healthcare analysis (\eg~\cite{Bjarnadottir:2016:PharmacoEconomics, Meyer:2013:VAHC, Ozkaynak:2015:BI}).
-For instance, EventFlow~\cite{Monroe:2013:TVCG} aggregates event sequences into a \emph{prefix tree} and visualizes them as an \emph{\IT}, as shown in~\autoref{fig:mainView}; a visualization that has proven effective in identifying optimal drug usage patterns.
+In this context, we developed ParcoursVis (\autoref{fig_mainView}), a PVA tool created in collaboration with medical institutions to visualize patient care pathways derived from EHRs.
+Previous work has laid a foundation for similar visualization tools aimed at healthcare analysis (\eg,~\cite{Bjarnadottir:2016_PharmacoEconomics, Meyer:2013_VAHC, Ozkaynak:2015_BI}).
+For instance, EventFlow~\cite{Monroe:2013_TVCG} aggregates event sequences into a \emph{prefix tree} and visualizes it as an \emph{\IT}, as shown in~\autoref{fig_mainView}.
+This visualization has proven effective for several applications (\eg,~\cite{Bjarnadottir:2016_PharmacoEconomics, Monroe:2013_TVCG, Ozkaynak:2015_BI}).
 We, therefore, build on the EventFlow visualization technique for ParcoursVis, along with several improvements.